Discrete series of odd general spin groups: Introduction

-The main purpose of this paper is to extend the M{\oe}glin-Tadi\'{c} classification to the case of the split odd general spin group over non-archimedean local fields in a simplified and more uniform way.
-We note that the rank $n$ split odd general spin group is a split reductive linear algebraic group of type $B_n$, whose derived subgroup is a double covering of split special orthogonal group.
-Our classification is also given in terms of the admissible triples, i.e., we show that there is a natural bijection between the set of all isomorphism classes of discrete series of the odd general spin group and the set of all admissible triples, but we rapidly shorten some proofs given in the original work of M{\oe}glin and Tadi\'{c}, mostly using purely algebraic methods.
-Written in this way, the classification has an advantage of being rather directly applicable to many other reductive $p$-adic groups which are of particular interest, such as the metaplectic group or the even general spin group and, partially, the generalized unitary group and the generalized symplectic group and we leave those for future work.
+The main purpose of this paper is to extend the M{\oe}glin-Tadi\'{c} classification to the case of the split odd general spin groups over non-archimedean local fields in a simplified and more uniform way.
+We note that the rank $n$ split odd general spin group is a split reductive linear algebraic group of type $B_n$, whose derived subgroup is a double covering of a split special orthogonal group.
+Our classification is also given in terms of admissible triples, i.e., we construct a natural bijection between the set of all isomorphism classes of discrete series of the odd general spin group and the set of all admissible triples, but we have substantially shortened several proofs given in the original work of M{\oe}glin and Tadi\'{c}.